xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 ```math
 p_h(k) = \frac{a(e ^ {-1 / (kl) ^ 2})}{k ^ 4} |k \cdot w| ^ 2
 ```
-$w$ = wind direction
+$w$ = wind direction.
-$L = V ^ 2 / g$ = max wave from wind of speed V
+$L = V ^ 2 / g$ = max wave from wind of speed V.

-where $L = V ^ 2 / g$ is the largest possible waves arising from a continuous wind of speed $V$,
-$g$ is the gravitational constant, and $w$ is the direction of the wind

 $\widetilde{h}(k) = \frac{1}{\sqrt{2}} (\xi_r + i \xi_i) \sqrt{p_h(k)}$
-where $\xi_r$ and $\xi_i$ are ordinary independent draws from a gaussian random number generator, with mean 0 and standard deviation 1. gaussian distributed random numbers tend to follow the experimental data on ocean waves
+where $\xi_r$ and $\xi_i$ are ordinary independent draws from a gaussian random number generator, with mean 0 and standard deviation 1.

 in the fft representation, the 2d displacement vector field is computed using the fourier amplitudes of the height field, as
 $D(X, t) = \sum -i \frac{K}{k} \widetilde{h}(K, t) e ^ {ikx}$

 ```javascript